 When we talk about annunciation, it’s basically an announcement alerting someone of an event or activity.
 In today’s world, we’re receiving such alerts so frequently that we’re either ignoring them or reacting automatically.
-Whether it’s your alarm clock, a coffee maker, an email, or your cell phone, it seems we’re being annunciated every minute of the day.
+Whether it’s your alarm clock, a coffee maker, an email, or your smartphone, it seems we’re being annunciated every minute of the day.
 Manufacturing annunciation is yet another layer.

 When Alerts Aren’t Alarming